IvanKraljevic/guava-acommons-presentation/apache-commons-and-guava.md

 ##
 ### Multiset

-- useful when you have to count the number of occurences of an object
+- useful when you have to count the number of occurrences of an object
 - similar to `Map<E, Long>`
 - better version of Apache commons' `Bag`